 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-It’s easy to customize.
-You can taste the mixture as you go, so if you want more of a chocolate flavor or a little more sweetness, you can easily add extra cocoa powder or maple syrup as you go.
-For added crunch, you can also stir in any extras you love, such as walnuts or pecans.
+Instead of using powdered sugar or chocolate chips, this fudge is sweetened with pure maple syrup.
+It’s easy to taste the mixture as you go, so if you want more chocolate flavor or sweetness, you can easily add extra cocoa powder or maple syrup as you go.

 Ingredients You’ll Need

-How to Make Vegan Fudge
+How to Make the Best Vegan Fudge

 1. Mix.

-Tip: Use room temperature ingredients for the smoothest results.
+Use room temperature ingredients for the smoothest results.
 The coconut oil will start to solidify if your almond butter or maple syrup is chilled from the fridge, so let them sit on the counter or slightly warm them up before getting started.

-almond butter fudge ingredients mixed together in a glass bowl.
+vegan fudge mixed in glass bowl.

 2. Freeze.